jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 value, i.e. the last value on the "INDENT"-symbol's value-stack.

-DHParser makes sure that the value-stack of each captured variable will properly be unwinded when returning from a non-match to an earlier position in the document.
+DHParser makes sure that the value-stack of each captured variable will properly be un-winded when returning from a non-match to an earlier position in the document.
 However, there is one case where this does not work, namely, if a symbol has matched the empty string.
-Because value-stack unwinding is tied to the position in the text instead of the call stack (which DHParser only keeps track of when testing or debugging), it is impossible to decide where a zero-length capture must be unwinded or not in case DHParser returns exactly to the position of that capture.
+Because value-stack unwinding is tied to the position in the text instead of the call stack (which DHParser only keeps track of when testing or debugging), it is impossible to decide where a zero-length capture must be un-winded or not in case DHParser returns exactly to the position of that capture.
 In this case DHParser does not unwind the capture.
 This can lead to a non-empty value stack at the end of the parsing process which